Two Utah Digital-First Banking Brands

 - Prefer a clear $0 fee structure for everyday checking and a straightforward approach to overdrafts.

-- Value a large fee-free ATM network and do not need branch access.
+- Value a large fee-free ATM network, including out-of-network ATM fee reimbursements, and do not need branch access.

 Choose SoFi if you: